 If you’re using whole, fresh vegetables and herbs to make your stock/broth, you may be wondering what to do with them when you’re done making stock, rather than throwing them out.

 The vegetables will have lost much (but not all) of their flavor and nutrients, so they can’t really be used as you would normally use cooked veggies.
-But you can use them in small quantities in soup, dips, homemade veggie burgers or patties, chili, or pasta sauce.
-Because of the flavor loss, you’ll want to be sure the proportion of “stock” vegetables is quite small in relation to the other ingredients of whatever you add them to.
+But you can use them in small quantities in soup, dips, homemade burgers or patties, or pasta sauce.
+Because of the flavor loss, you’ll want to be sure the proportion of “stock” vegetables is quite small in relation to the other ingredients.

 Or, you can toss them in your compost and use them to grow more yummy vegetables next year!